-- (1) These resources are in addition to the Morococha mine's mineral reserves. - Mineral resource estimates for the Morococha mine were prepared under the supervision of, or were reviewed by, Michael Steinmann, P.Geo., Vice President, Geology - Operations and Martin G. Wafforn, P.Eng., Director of Mine Engineering as Qualified Persons as that term is defined in NI 43-101.
+(2) Mineral reserve estimates for Morococha were prepared under the supervision of, reviewed by, Michael Steinmann, P. Geo., Vice President Geology - Operations and Martin G. Wafforn, P. Eng., Director of Mine Engineering as Qualified Persons as term is defined in NI 43-101.

-Underground mining operations at the Morococha property consist primarily of typical overhand cut and fill, shrinkage, and mechanized room and pillar methods using waste rock and tailings for backfill where needed.
-Holes are drilled in the mining face using jacklegs which are loaded with explosives and blasted twice per day between shifts.
+(2) Mineral resource estimates for the Morococha mine were prepared under the supervisi reviewed by, Michael Steinmann, P.Geo., Vice President, Geology - Operations and Ma P. Eng., Director of Mine Engineering as Qualified Persons as that term is defined are drilled in the mining face using jacklegs which are loaded with explosives and blasted twice per day between shifts.
 Slushers are used in the cut and fill and shrink stopes to transport the broken rock to chutes that report to levels with track haulage.
 Locomotives transport the ore from the chutes to one of three shafts for hoisting.
 Highway dump trucks then haul the ore from shaft coarse ore bins to mill stockpiles.
 In addition to the three main shafts, some ore is also transported from certain sectors of the mine to stockpiles using scoop trams.
 The mine operates two eight hour shifts per day, seven days a week.